huawei-noah/SMARTS/docs/ecosystem/ngsim.rst

 their level of exactness may not be enough for some model-training situations, so you may want or need to refine them with SUMO's `netedit tool <https://sumo.dlr.de/docs/Netedit/index.html>`_.

-An example of how traffic history might be saved as observations can be found in :py:module:`smarts.dataset.traffic_histories_to_observations`.
+An example of how traffic history might be saved as observations can be found in :mod:`~smarts.dataset.traffic_histories_to_observations`.

 To consume the generated observations you could use the following approach: